RolloutHQ/email-demo/README.md

    - Ensure the environment variables `ROLLOUT_CLIENT_ID` and `ROLLOUT_CLIENT_SECRET` are set before launching.
    - Optionally override `ROLLOUT_API_BASE_URL` if you need to point at a different Rollout environment.
 2. Start the frontend dev server (`npm run dev`).
 3. Visit `http://127.0.0.1:5173` in your browser.
-The frontend will request a token from `/api/rollout/token`, mount the Rollout Link UI (currently scoped to the Follow Up Boss Advanced connector), and surface the existing smart list and person helpers that shipped with the original demo.
+The frontend requests a token from `/api/rollout/token`, mounts the Rollout Link UI (Gmail in this demo), lists inbox messages, and lets you reply.
+When replying, it will hydrate an existing `threadId` or create a thread via `POST /email-threads`, then send the reply to `POST /emailMessages` with that `threadId`.

-Feel free to replace or remove the smart list-specific pieces as you build out the email demo functionality.
+This repo intentionally avoids unrelated examples to stay focused on the email demo.